 Rust is a form of iron oxide formed whenever iron or any other metal alloy with traces of iron comes into contact with air and moisture.
 It creates a rough brownish surface with a rough texture.
 This process is known as rusting, and the layer formed is known as rust.

 Most gardening tools like weed removal tools are made of metal and, most usually, iron.
-Because these tools are used in the garden and are exposed to moisture and oxygen, they tend to rust more than often.
+Because these tools are used in the garden and are exposed to moisture and oxygen, they tend to rust more often.

 Why Are My Garden Tools Getting Rusty?